Learn languages naturally with fresh, real content!

 Explore By Region

-ICE's plan to expand detention capacity stalls after a Texas company rejects selling a warehouse, halting a key facility despite federal funding and ongoing scrutiny over rising costs and foreign ownership concerns.
+ICE's plan to expand detention capacity stalls after a Texas warehouse owner refused to sell, halting a key facility.

 The U.S. government's plan to expand immigrant detention capacity faces a setback as Majestic Realty Co. in Hutchins, Texas, declined to sell its warehouse to ICE for a proposed 9,500-bed facility, citing community concerns and economic development goals.